thorsten23/hubzilla/doc/member/guide/channels.md

 # Channels

+## Open issues
+- insert correct links
+- complete information about basic export: what's in the relocate and compatibility sections?
+- import content: reference to plugin for migration of photos and files
+- insert links to further reading
+- insert links to connections (how to connect to other channels)
+- insert screenshot where to select primary channel

+## Introduction
 Channels are simply collections of content stored in one place.
 A channel can represent anything.
 It could represent you, a website, a forum, photo albums, anything.

 For most people, their first channel will be "Me, on the internet", a channel that represents themselves.